vega/altair/doc/user_guide/marks/rule.rst

 Identity Line (x=y)
 ^^^^^^^^^^^^^^^^^^^^
-When comparing two variables on the same scale (e.g. predicted vs actual values), you can draw a true identity line using ``alt.expr`` with scale expressions.
-This line stays on x=y even when zooming and panning.
+When comparing two related variables (e.g. predicted vs actual values), drawing a line representing a perfect relationship (i.e. an "identity line" at x=y) can facilitate comparisons.
+In contrast to the diagonal line above that was drawn in pixel space, we now need to draw the line in data space.
+Therefore we use ``alt.datum`` instead of ``alt.value``.
+If our chart is static, we can manually enter the x and y coordinates to draw the identity line.
+But, if we want to draw an identity line that is robust to zooming and panning, we instead need to compute the line dynamically using the ``domain`` expression which redraws the line each time the range of the x (or y) domain changes.

 .. altair-plot::
     import altair as alt